openstack-archive/stx-docs/doc/source/installation_guide/current/index.rst

 Installation guide stx.2018.10
 ==============================

-This is the installation guide for release stx.2018.10.
-If an installation guide is needed for a previous release, review the :doc:`installation guides for previous releases </installation_guide/index>`.
+This is the installation guide for the "current" StarlingX software (i.e. the most recently released version).
+If this is not the installation guide you want to use, see the :doc:`available installation guides </installation_guide/index>`.

 ------------
 Introduction